WenzWenzWenz/DelphiReSym/README.md

   *Note*: The actual accuracy for total parameter **tuples** is higher, since each function may have multiple parameters.

+## ⚠️ Limitations & known bugs:
+* The tool only works on **unpacked** Delphi binaries.
+Packed binaries will most likely not contain accessible metadata.
+Use a service like [UnpacMe by OALabs](https://www.unpac.me/) if needed.
+* Internal Delphi types are currently mapped to generic pointers for readability only (see [TODOs](https://github.com/WenzWenzWenz/DelphiReSym/tree/main?tab=readme-ov-file#-roadmap)).
+* If you encounter problems when displaying template names, refer to [this issue](https://github.com/WenzWenzWenz/DelphiReSym/issues/2): Ghidra's decompilation and disassembly views only display template names of up to 10 characters by default.
+However, changing it within the settings solves the problem.

 ## 📝 Roadmap

 - [ ] *Current: Enhance script's general prettiness* ✨